Research Scientist, Lululemon, Vancouver, Canada

 Contributing to work presented at the International Society of Biomechanics in Sports Conference was a highlight for Jessica.

 “During my workplace experience at the Sports Performance Research Institute New Zealand, I assisted in a project surrounding the biomechanics of the dart throw.
 This project was presented at the International Society of Biomechanics in Sports Conference, a worldwide forum for the exchange of materials and information on biomechanics in sports, and is now a published conference article.”

 Creating great graduates

 After completing her studies, Jessica is now applying her skills at Lululemon in Vancouver, Canada.
-Initially starting as an intern, she has since been offered a permanent role as a junior applied researcher.
+Initially starting as an intern, she has since been offered a permanent role and is now working as a research scientist.

 Make the most of your experience at AUT, she advises other students.